kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/curation_log.md

 ## ToDo items

+- [x] added a method to check that categorical values listed in the metadata are not being used so we can remove them and conserve space
+- [x] change the empty values to -99 and include in the metadata
 - [x] update the user notebook and instructions.md
 - [x] include the curation log in the User Guide for the dataset
 - [x] in the `Are there missing data?` step, we should add extra steps to consider such as which questions did you ask to help determine if there was missing data; include a way to add questions and answers to those questions within the log similar to a Todo list